 Tshamano Sebe (Nukain) was born in the Johannesburg suburb of Soweto.
 He moved to Berlin and became a founding member of the Soyikwa African Theatre group.
 Sebe returned to South Africa in 1993 where he starred in the SABC hit television series Stokvel and won many awards for his performances in local and international films.

 Siya Jantjie (Bokkie) is 11 years old and goes to school in the Cape Town suburb of Rondebosch where he enjoys soccer, playing the piano and marimba, and singing in the choir.
-Siya also attends the Waterfront Theatre School where he studies tap dancing, modern dancing, drama, and musical theatre.
-The Painted Rocks at Revolver Creek is talented Siya’s first professional performance.
-He clearly has a bright future ahead of him.
+Siya also attends the Waterfront Theatre School where he studies tap and modern dancing, drama, and musical theatre.
+The Painted Rocks at Revolver Creek is Siya’s first professional performance.
+He has a bright future ahead of him.

 Anna-Mart Van Der Merwe (Elmarie Kleynhans) is “an award-winning bilingual (English and Afrikaans) actress, best known for her leading roles in local television series.”
 She has starred in many films and theatre productions.